 - Lower costs for a large number of small files (not applied for S3 standard-IA with 128KB limit).

-Currently, the new backup format is supported for file, image-based, and VMware backups only
+Currently, the new backup format is supported for the following backup types:

 Terms and Definitions